-I realized after the fact that I neglected to document something on a patient's medical record.
+Q: I realized after the fact that I neglected to document something on a patient's medical record.
 Can I go back and add it?

-Changes/additions can be made to the medical record only by using an addendum that is properly signed, dated, and timed.
+A: Changes/additions can be made to the medical record only by using an addendum that is properly signed, dated, and timed. the truthfulness and accuracy of the information it receives from its workforce members, vendors, contractors, and covered personnel when it submits these certifications.